ToumiYassine/PL300/pl-300-reponses.md

 ---

-## Question 215
-**Réponse exacte :**

-**Explication :**

----

-## Question 216
-**Réponse exacte :**

-**Explication :**

----

-## Question 217
+## Question 218
-**Réponse exacte :**

-**Explication :**
-45
-24
-HOTSPOT
--
+**Énoncé de la question :**
-You	have	a	Power	BI	report	that	contains	a	page.
-The	page	contains	the	following	visuals:
+You	have	a	Power	BI	report	that	contains	a	visual.
+The	visual	contains	a	measure.
-•A	card
-•A	matrix
-•A	bar	chart
-You	need	to	configure	the	page	to	ensure	that	the	card	and	the	bar	chart	are	unaffected	when	a	user	drills	down	in the	matrix.
-The	card	and	the	bar	chart	must	change	when	a	user	selects	a	cell	in	the	matrix.
-What	should	you	configure?
-To	answer,	select	the	appropriate	options	in	the	answer	area.
+You	need	to	ensure	that	the	report	meets	the	following	requirements:
+•All	values	must	be	set	to	two	decimal	places.
+•All	negative	values	must	be	displayed	in	red	font	and	parentheses.
+Which	two	actions	should	you	perform?
+Each	correct	answer	presents	part	of	the	solution.
 NOTE:	Each	correct	selection	is	worth	one	point.

----

-## Question 218
+A.
+	For	the	visual,	apply	conditional	formatting	to	the	background	color.
+B.
+	Configure	the	measure	to	use	a	custom	format.
+C.
+	For	the	visual,	apply	conditional	formatting	to	the	font	color.
+D.
+	For	the	visual,	set	Value	decimal	places	to	2.
+Answer:
+BC
+Explanation:
+B	to	format	measure	with	parenthesis	and	decimals	and	c	for	configuring	font	color Because..	question	each	answer	should	be	part	of	solutions...D.
+For	the	visual,	set	Value	decimal	places	to	2,	is partially	correct	but	it	only	addresses	the	first	requirement	of	setting	all	values	to	two	decimal	places.To address	the	second	requirement	of	displaying	negative	values	in	red	font	and	parentheses,	we	need	to	apply conditional	formatting	to	the	font	color	as	stated	in	option	C.Therefore,	we	need	to	perform	both	actions: configuring	the	measure	to	use	a	custom	format	and	applying	conditional	formatting	to	the	font	color.No confusion,	and	no	need	to	discuss	further

 **Réponse exacte :**
-D

-**Explication :**
+**Explication courte :**
 Matrix
 Apply	drill	down	filters	to	Selected	Visual https://learn.microsoft.com/en-us/power-bi/create-reports/service-reports-visual-interactions?tabs=powerbi-